bonchEquipment/vehicle-manager/README.md

 # Vehicle manager
 Console application with client-server architecture for real-time management of vehicle collection.
-Management means that users can create new vehicles, delete them, alter, watch other user's vehicles, sort it many different ways, execute scripts and so much more.
+Users can create new vehicles, delete them, alter, watch other user's vehicles, sort it many different ways, execute scripts and so much more.
 You can use __help__ command to see the list of all commands.